Penrhiw Priory

 Penrhiw Priory was originally built as a vicarage in St Davids, Pembrokeshire, Wales, in 1884.
 The building was enlarged in the 1960s, serving for a time as a priory.
 In 2008 The Retreats Group Trust bought the building and commissioned Acanthus Holden Architects it undertake its conversion into a hotel.
 Then in 2012, Penrhiw Priory reopened as an eight-bedroom hotel restored along with Roch Castle and Twr y Felin Hotel, by the Griffiths Roch Foundation, which was set up in 2009 by international architect Keith Griffiths.
 It is a Grade-II listed building.

-Penrhiw Priory’s Garden Bedroom is the bedroom of the vicar who was placed here by the Church in Wales in 1882 to stem the migration to non-conformist chapels.
-The stables housed his horses and carriage to enable him to reach the parishioners to entice them back to the church.
-The Coach House now houses Meadow Suite on the ground floor and Court, above on the first floor.
+The Priory's Garden Bedroom was used by the vicar who was placed here by the Church of England in 1882 to stem the migration to non-conformist chapels.
+The stables housed his horses and carriage which enabled him to visit parishioners to entice them back to the church.